RegestaItalia/trm-docs/client/docs/examples/install.md

 Take a look at the install log and you'll see that a new transport has been generated.

-> If you've lost the install log, you can run either the view or list command to see the generated transport again.
+> If you've lost the install log, check transaction `SE01`

 It contain all of the objects in the TRM package and it can be used for transport across the landscape.